kamailio/kamailio-wiki/docs/tutorials/faq/main.md

 ### I get 'out of memory' errors, what can be done?

-:page_with_curl: Most probably you run out of memory allocated for Kamailio.
+📃 Most probably you run out of memory allocated for Kamailio.
 The application does not use the entire system memory, but up to a configured size.